DorkOrc/DorkLib/README.md

   <details>
   <summary><h3>Get the Items of a Compound - <code>do:compound/items</code></h3></summary>

   Gets a list of the key-value pairs of the compound.
-Each element of the output list is a compounds with a "key" and "value" child.
+Each element of the output list is a compound with a `"key"` and `"value"` child.
 They, respectively, store the key and the value associated with that key in the input compound.
-  > `(input: compound) -> list[compound{key: str, value: Any}, ...]`
+  > `(input: compound) -> list[compound, ...]`
   - `storage do:io input` is a compound.
   </details>